Could you foster a cat or a dog? Mayhew are looking for volunteers who are able to provide a temporary home to our rescued animals.

 We have three types of animal that might need foster care:

-Once you have applied to be a foster carer, we will contact you for an informal chat.
 If both parties are happy to continue, we will arrange a home visit.
 This is to confirm that your home is suitable for animal fostering.

 An ideal candidate for dog fostering will: